GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/solutions.md

 ### Challenge 6: Stay alert

+#### Context

+At the start of this challenge, the students need to post to the **fake backend** and provide it a probability distribution that determines performance.
+The new values posted simulate the **Movie Guru** app suddenly having issues with the **chat** user journey

+The students should within a few minutes notice the two chat related SLOs are degrading.
+The latency SLO is degrading quickly, while the engagement query is degrading slightly less quickly.

+The goal is for them to create burn rate alerts for the SLOs (ideally one creates at the SLO creation and not after things start slowly.)

+#### Challenge Steps

 This challenge focuses on monitoring SLOs and using burn rate alerts to identify and prioritize service issues.
-Guide participants to:
+Guide students to:

 - Verify initial SLO health: Confirm all SLIs are initially within the acceptable range on the dashboard.
 Analyze error budget: Discuss the "Startup Success Rate" SLO's error budget, its meaning, and how it allows for feature development and maintenance.
 - Observe SLO degradation: Point out the declining performance of the "Chat Latency" and "Chat Engagement Rate" SLOs.
-- Create burn rate alerts: Instruct participants to create slow (1.5-2.0x) and fast (10x) burn rate alerts for both failing SLOs, emphasizing the importance of proactive alert creation in real-world scenarios.
+- Create burn rate alerts: Instruct students to create slow (1.5-2.0x) and fast (10x) burn rate alerts for both failing SLOs, emphasizing the importance of proactive alert creation in real-world scenarios.
 - Discuss burn rate concept: Explain that burn rate indicates how quickly the error budget is being consumed, like overspending a monthly allowance.
-- Monitor alert triggers: Have participants observe which alerts fire and discuss how the burn rate helps prioritize issues.
+- Monitor alert triggers: Have students observe which alerts fire and discuss how the burn rate helps prioritize issues.
-- Highlight the lookback window: Remind participants that alerts will trigger only after the lookback period (5 minutes in this case) has elapsed.
+- Highlight the lookback window: Remind students that alerts will trigger only after the lookback period (5 minutes in this case) has elapsed.
-- Verify success criteria: Ensure participants have created at least four burn rate alerts and that at least one alert fires for the "Chat Latency" SLO.
+- Verify success criteria: Ensure students have created at least four burn rate alerts and that at least one alert fires for the "Chat Latency" SLO.
 - Example view of firing alerts

   ![Alerts firing](images/Alerts-firing.png)

+### Challenge 7: What's Really UP, Doc?

+#### Context

+  Before diving into this challenge, you'll need to orchestrate a bit of controlled chaos:

+    1. **Fake Backend Manipulation:**  Instruct the students to configure the **fake backend** with a probability distribution that simulates excellent performance.
+This should push all SLOs into the "good" region, creating a false sense of stability.
+    2. **Frontend Sabotage:**  Have the students introduce a sneaky change to the frontend code that causes 50% of the calls to the backend to fail.
+This will create a noticeable impact on user experience while leaving the backend metrics untouched.

+- **The Illusion of Perfection**

+    With the stage set, the students should observe a perplexing situation: their dashboards are glowing green, signaling perfect health, but their colleagues (and their own attempts to use the app) reveal a harsh reality – the frontend is misbehaving, displaying a blank screen half the time.

+- **Unmasking the Blind Spot**

+    This challenge encourages students to recognize a critical blind spot in their monitoring strategy: relying solely on backend metrics can create a misleading picture of application health.
+The true measure of success lies in understanding the *user experience*, which requires monitoring from the frontend as well.

+- **Key Takeaways**

+  - **End-to-End Visibility:**  Emphasize the importance of monitoring the entire application flow, from the frontend to the backend, to gain a complete understanding of performance and user experience.
+  - **User-Centric Monitoring:**  Highlight the need to prioritize metrics that reflect the user's perspective, even if they don't directly align with backend performance.
+  - **Proactive Problem Solving:** Encourage students to think proactively about potential monitoring gaps and explore solutions like synthetic monitoring or real user monitoring (RUM) to gain insights into frontend performance.

+- **Note:**  The goal of this challenge is not to debug the frontend issue itself, but to highlight the limitations of relying solely on backend metrics and to encourage a more holistic approach to monitoring.